otemitayo1212/Lab-1/lab7/README.md

 - INSERT at least 4 students into the students table

-**NOTE: Change the value of phone in the table to BigInt for the phone numbers to correctly insert.
+**NOTE: Change the value of phone in the table to BigInt for the phone numbers to accurately insert.
 Also again, only an example.
 Customize it however.**
 ```
 INSERT INTO students VALUES
 (12345, 'zheng12', 'Jason', 'Zheng', 'Jason', 2158335883, 'Pinewoods Ave', 'Troy', 'NY', '12180'),